berzak/celer/README.md

 **`dataset_analyses.Rmd`**

-Analyses for the paper "CELER: A 365 Participants Corpus of Eye Movements in L1 and L2 English Reading".
+Analyses for the paper "CELER: A 365-Participant Corpus of Eye Movements in L1 and L2 English Reading".
 Note that this script requires:
 - CELER (in the folder `data_[version]/`) and,
 - GECO Augmented (in the folder `geco/`).
 Download [GECO augmented](https://drive.google.com/file/d/1T4qgbwPkdzYmTvIqMUGJlvY-v22Ifinx/view?usp=sharing) with frequency and surprisal values and place `geco/` at the top level of this directory.